 So writing a book is challenging, but producing an audiobook is a different kind of crazy altogether, trust and believe!
 Now that I’ve gone through the process, I’m going to give some perspective and tips on audiobook production from the author’s point-of-view.
 Some do’s and don’ts if you will.
 I’ve got ten tips in total, so this post will have a second part to it.

 ALSO, I was pleasantly surprised to discover that the rules of storytelling tend to transcend mediums!
 You’ll find that many of the tips I give in this post and in the next apply not only to audiobook production but to prose writing as well.
 (And they’re rules we’ve been hearing for a long time as writers.)
 Rules that we try to stick to, but may not understand in real time, are all in your face (or in your ear, rather), when you produce an audiobook.
 TRUST ME.
+Also, listening to audiobooks is as good as using earplugs for sleeping.
+Both encourage sound sleep and charge us up!

 So what are the first five tips out of ten?
 Well…